Refusal to Relinquish or to Damage or to Obstruct Telephone in Rhode Island

 The definition of "emergency" as defined by Rhode Island General Law 11-35-14, is a situation which jeopardizes human life or property for which aid must be administered promptly.

-If you or a loved one has been criminally charged with Refusing to Relinquish or to Damage or to Obstruct a Telephone, contact the team at the Law Office of David Ellison today at 401-230-5520.
+If you or a loved one has been criminally charged with Refusing to Relinquish or to Damage or to Obstruct a Telephone, contact the team at Ellison Law LLC today or call us at 401-230-5520.
 We have experienced criminal defense attorneys who can help you fight these charges.